SamBkamp/Aladdin/README.md

 removes command `<command>`

 ## Chat Commands
-- by default the bot accepts the command `!credits` from twitch chat You can add commands in the commands.csv file in the format `<command>,<return message>`.
+- by default the bot accepts the command `!credits` from twitch chat, You can add commands to the bot by using the `addcmd` function as mentioned in the Commands section.

 ## Support